Hsinchu County: Geography

 Hsinchu County is located at the northwest part of Taiwan Island.
 The county borders Taoyuan City to the north, Miaoli County to the south, the Taiwan Strait to the west, and the Xueshan & Dabajian mountains to the east.
 With an area spanning up to 1427.59 km2, Hsinchu County is composed mainly of uplands, tablelands, mountains, the alluvial plains of the Fengshan River and Touqian River mouth area, and some ancient river land.

 Climate

 The average climate in Hsinchu County is mild.

 Administration

-Hsinchu County controls 1 city, 3 urban townships, 6 rural townships and 2 mountain indigenous townships.
-Zhubei City is the seat of Hsinchu County which houses the Hsinchu County Government and Hsinchu County Council.
+Hsinchu County comprises 1 city, 3 urban townships, 6 rural townships and 2 mountain indigenous townships.
+Zhubei City is the county seat and the location of Hsinchu County Government and Hsinchu County Council.
 The incumbent Magistrate of Hsinchu County is Yang Wen-ke of the Kuomintang.
-The administrative division of the county are:
+The following table shows the administrative division of the county:

 Colors indicate the common language status of Hakka and Formosan languages within each division.

 Demographics

 The population of the county consists of Hakka, Hoklo, aborigines and new immigrants.
 The Hakka people constituted around 84% of the total population in 2014, while the aborigines consisted mainly of Atayal and Saisiyat people.
-As of January 2023, the total population was 582,228, with 285,531 females and 296,697 males in 215,699 households.
+As of October 2023, the total population was 588,535, with 288,912 females and 299,623 males.